Overview

 Frequently Asked Questions

-When should you get a mold inspection in Rhode Island?
+Can you withhold rent for mold in Rhode Island?

-Can you report mold to the health department in Rhode Island?
+Can you break a lease because of mold in Rhode Island?

 Assistance Programs